dvcrn/homebridge-netcast-tv/README.md

 - `mac`: Mac address of the TV _(currently unused)_
 - `accessToken`: Pair code of the TV
 - `keyInputDelay`: Delay in ms to wait before issuing repeated key presses (such as switching input source)
+- `offPauseDuration`: Delay in ms to pause polling for TV status after turning off.
+This is needed because the TV still responds to channel query requests when it has been turned off
 - `channels`: List of channels that are available

 ### Regarding channels